 How Do Flaps Work?

-Flaps are all about manipulating airflow and increasing lift.
+Flaps are all about controlling airflow and increasing lift.

 But how exactly do they do this?

-The magic lies in altering the shape of the wing.
+Well, it’s really all in the shape of the wing.
 The wing’s camber, or curve, becomes more pronounced, increasing lift.
 With the extension of certain types of flaps, the wing’s surface area also increases, generating even more lift.

 But wait, there’s more!

 The deployment of flaps also results in a higher Angle of Attack, the angle at which air meets the wing.
-By increasing this angle, flaps create more lift once again, enabling the aircraft to maintain flight at slower speeds.
+By increasing this angle, flaps create more lift.
+This helps enable the aircraft to maintain flight at slower speeds.

 So flaps increase lift by changing three aspects (all found in the lift formula):

-Remember, flaps aren’t just a ‘landing thing’.
-They’re crucial during takeoff, too, especially when the runway is short.
-By increasing lift, flaps help the aircraft rise into the sky more quickly, making that short runway a non-issue.
+Remember, flaps are not just intended to be used for landings.
+You can utilize them for takeoff, too, especially when the runway is short.
+Since flaps help to increase lift, the aircraft can rise into the sky faster, making that short runway a non-issue.

 In a nutshell, flaps allow us to generate more lift at lower speeds.